OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

-The system datastore must be configured as shared.
-This system datastore will hold only the symbolic links to the StorPool block devices, so it will not take much space.
+The system datastore must be configured with transfer manager (TM_MAD) backend of type shared or ssh.
+This system datastore will hold only the symbolic links to the StorPool block devices and context configuration, so it will not take much space.
 See more details on the [System Datastore Guide](http://docs.opennebula.org/4.10/administration/storage/system_ds.html).

 ### Configuring the Image Datastore